ElpiLab/To-Do-App/README.md

 Our interactive To-Do-App with task organization provides an effective system and strategic ways to improve productivity by:
-- Reducing stress through clear visualization of progress and centralized priority system -Improved Grades through timely assignment/project submission and better quality work as a result of a better structured time allocation.
+- Reducing stress through clear visualization of progress and centralized priority system

 ## Scenario